© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British settlement site SW of Trumpington is a scheduled monument protected by Historic England under reference 1006903.
 View the official record →

-A Romano-British settlement site southwest of Trumpington is a dispersed settlement of the Roman period located in Cambridgeshire.
+The Romano-British settlement site southwest of Trumpington is a dispersed archaeological site in Cambridgeshire dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006903.

 Romano-British settlement site SW of Trumpington is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006903.